Your Guide to Mental Health Resources

 You can find out if you are covered — and what, exactly, your insurance covers — by logging into your insurance account online to seek out that information.
 Alternatively, you can call your insurance provider directly.
 Once you figure out what's covered, you'll likely need to choose a therapist within your plan's network.
 Usually, the list of included providers is available online for convenience.

 Without insurance, therapy can be pretty expensive.
 This is, unfortunately, one of the main barriers to care.
-That is, folks who would otherwise benefit from talk therapy avoid it or believe it's not for them because they can't afford it.
+Folks who would otherwise benefit from talk therapy avoid it or believe it's not for them because they can't afford it.
 That being said, some mental health professionals offer a sliding scale based on what a potential patient can afford, thus making their services more accessible.
 Additionally, student health centers at universities or other community-based health centers may be able to provide guidance on where to look for those offering these lower-cost therapy services.

 Online Therapy Is the Wave of the Future